People with mental illnesses and addictions can die decades earlier than the general population — and smoking is a major contributor.

 What Can You Do to Decrease or Prevent Tobacco Use Among People with Mental Illnesses and Addictions?

-- Access the resources available through the CDC National Behavioral Health Network for Tobacco & Cancer Control operated by the National Council for Behavioral Health.
+- Access the resources available through the CDC National Behavioral Health Network for Tobacco & Cancer Control operated by the National Council for Mental Wellbeing.

 - Read our issue of eSolutions on Smoking Cessation, which discusses facts about smoking and shares useful resources.